 The tradition of soaking stale bread slices in milk and eggs and pan-frying them in oil dates back to Roman times.
 Many countries had a variation with their own name but it was the French one that stuck.
-We prefer to use challah bread, but any bread that needs to be eaten up will do!
+Although we prefer to use challah bread for our French toast, any bread that needs to be eaten up will do!

 STEP ONE – Preparations

 - Get out a large frying pan, a glass pie dish, and a serving platter.

 8 ½-inch-thick challah bread slices (or similar)